jonescompneurolab/hnn-tutorials/optimization/optimization.md

 While the fit shown in Figure 6 is significantly improved over the baseline parameters, we haven't yet achieved the same level of fit with the suprathreshold data that we had with the threshold-level data (RMSE 5.02).
 One explanation may be that the default ranges limited parameter exploration, missing the optimal values.
 Additionally, the number of simulations could have been insufficient to sample the high-dimensional parameter space.

 The parameter changes shown in Figure 7 in green and red indicate that the parameter search may have been limiting.
 In fact, the COBYLA algorithm starts with parameter changes of 75% before conservatively increasing the range of the parameter search.
 So a change of 200% may have been the largest change explored in our limited number of simulation.
-To see if these parameters were limited by the ranges, we perform 2 more optimizations below.
-Note that you can skip performing these yourself, as each one will take 1-3 hours, and just examine the resulting parameter values in the "Optimized" column of the "Configure Optimization" dialogs shown below.
+To see if these parameters were limited by the ranges, we perform 2 more optimization rounds below.
+Note that you can skip performing these yourself, as each one will take between 30 minutes and 2 hours, depending on your processor speed and number of cores.
+Without running an optimization round, you can proceed through this tutorial by just examining the resulting parameter values in the "Optimized" column of the "Configure Optimization" dialogs shown below.

 Running a second optimization results a better fit in the region characterized by the large negative trough, and overall RMSE drops to 14.07.
 However, several parameters did not change as much as in the first optimization.
 One that continued to increase by over 200% was the layer 2/3 pyramidal NMDA weight for the distal 1 input.